 Crown Resorts runs two of Australia’s largest casino resorts, Crown Perth and Crown Melbourne, the latter of which was the first casino to operate under the Crown umbrella.
 Crown Resorts also has a casino in London, England.
 In addition to the casinos, the Australian resorts include a hotel, restaurants, bars, nightclubs, and entertainment venues.

 The owner of Crown Resorts is James Packer, who Forbes reports is worth US$2.8 billion.
 Prior to Packer owning the company, it was run by his father, the Australian media tycoon Kerry Packer.

 As reported by The Guardian, a legal inquiry into Crown Resorts was opened in January 2020 after nearly 20% of company shares were sold to Melco International, a resort company based out of Macau and Hong Kong.
 Crown Resorts had failed to alert authorities of the sale, which risked breaching the terms of its casino license.

-The inquiry’s broad reach includes investigating and the relationship junkets could have to organized crime.
+The inquiry’s broad reach includes investigating money laundering and the relationship junkets could have to organized crime.
 In July 2019, 60 Minutes Australia ran an investigative report claiming Crown Resorts was involved in sex trafficking, drugs, and money laundering in Asia.

 Crown Casino’s board of directors took out ads in local papers in which they called the 60 Minutes report “deceitful,” “unbalanced,” and “sensationalized.”

 Authorities are concerned that junkets are using their credit line to launder money for crime syndicates.
 In 2015, that is precisely what happened with Cheung Chi-tai, a former major shareholder with Neptune Group (now Rich Goldman Holdings, Ltd.).
 He was accused of laundering HK$1.8 billion attained through criminal enterprises.